 The Law Society has provided further guidance for solicitors working in the EU.

 Keeping information safe – ICO

-The Information Commissioner’s Office has produced guidance on keeping information safe in the event of a no-deal Brexit.
-Its website contains information on exchanging details, and an interactive tool has been developed to help you keep personal data safe.
+The Information Commissioner’s Office has produced guidance on preparing for and keeping information safe in the event of a no-deal Brexit.
+Its website contains information on the impacts and necessary preparations for exchanging data after a no deal exit, and an interactive tool has been developed to help you keep personal data safe.

 Want to know more

 You can contact our Professional Ethics Helpline for further advice.

 We will also use this page to provide further news and updates as we get them.Open all

 Read our statement setting out the SRA’s high level view and position on the Technical Notice